 There are clusters of salivary glands in several places in the head and neck.
 Doctors often refer to three pairs of salivary glands as the major salivary glands.

 Parotid glands.
-These are the largest salivary glands, and they are located on either side of the face in front of the ears.
+These are the largest salivary glands.
+They are located on either side of the face in front of the ears.

 Submandibular glands.
 These are found under the jawbone.